dhis2/academy-web-app-dev-2022/workshop/06-generic-dhis2-apps/datastore/README.md

 - Check for comments starting with `@TODO-4`
 - The goal of this task is to make the Remove buttons work

+## TASK 5 - Add offline support for your app

+- Enabe PWA in d2.config.js
+- Use the `useOnlineStatus` hook from `@dhis2/app-runtime` to disable all interactivity in the application when the user is offline

 ## Reference

 - Check the [slides](https://docs.google.com/presentation/d/1OHwNn4TABl4dRoTTAAmyDw3GQo41HGgmAZ4MaTzbTmo/edit?usp=sharing) for code examples for these 4 tasks